-Otto, used by optical technicians in conjunction with an iPad, provides dimensional reference of a customer’s face to ensure correct positioning of the iris during an eye exam.
+Otto, used by optometrists in conjunction with an iPad, provides a dimensional reference of a patient’s face to ensure correct positioning of the iris during an eye exam.
 The VSP software positions the iris on the glass lenses using laser generated markings.

-Otto helps optical technicians in retail environments complete a more accurate eye exam for their customers.
-The use of the data set has improved the eyewear purchasing experience, engaged the customer more deeply, and significantly improved the VSP reputation.
+The use of the data set has improved the eyewear purchasing experience, engaged the customer more deeply, and significantly improved VSP’s reputation.
 The software has also created a tighter integration with the insurers overall patient information system.

 Our mechanical engineers created all custom components including battery holders, connector pass-throughs, and an extremely accurate laser assembly for high volume manufacture in Mexico.
 In addition to component density of the electronic system, the challenge was to provide the option to fit on a iPad 3-4, Air and Mini which led to a modular system, which can be accurately installed by a non technical user.
 Engineering also designed and validated mount method, and the complex fit ups between the different components.

 Our in-house machine shop prototyped all plastic and metal components for early testing and assembly evaluation and development.
 Prototyping was utilized at several stages; models were created for visualization, color and size evaluations of the conceptual studies.
 Multiple mounts were fab’d in house for testing the fit and alignment/mounting methods.
 Exploration on adhesives was combined to achieve the correct amount of grip without limiting removability.
 Finally, functional prototype models were machined on our CNC Machining Centers for assembly, fit and functional testing.